Fraud and Consequences

 Making the wrong decision in tough situations can have serious consequences.
 Adversity, self imposed or not, can be difficult to overcome.
 It starts with life saving lessons and self confidence. and continues with trying to overcome the adversity that comes with the consequences of committing a crime, FBI investigations, arrest, criminal court, and finally a federal prison sentence.

-Fraud and Ethics – what your group will take away
+Fraud and Consequences – what your group will take away

 - where their vulnerabilities lie